The Laughter Files β€” An Encyclopedia of Comedy

 Legacy

-A direct line runs from Cooper through Eric Morecambe, Harry Hill, Vic Reeves, and Lee Mack.
+A direct line runs from Cooper through later British comics such as Harry Hill, Vic Reeves and Lee Mack.
 His statue stands in Caerphilly, unveiled by Sir Anthony Hopkins in 2008, a permanent memorial to the man who taught Britain that a properly bungled trick is funnier than a perfect one.

 Greatest Moments